batoutou/Yolo_Food_Detector/README.md

  - number of epochs
  - batch size

- This scipt will output the best weights of the training, which you can latter use for inference
+ This script will output the best weights of the training, which you can latter use for inference
  > best.pt

 * Train on Google Colab